The Wedding at Cana: Jesus’ First Miracle

 11 What Jesus did here in Cana of Galilee was the first of the signs through which he revealed his glory; and his disciples believed in him.

-View an excerpt from , episode 5 of season 1, depicting this event.
+View an excerpt from Season 1 Episode 5 depicting this event.

-The account takes place at the beginning of Jesus’ ministry and is one of the earliest accounts of the Savior as an adult.
+The account takes place at the beginning of Jesus’ ministry and is one of the earliest accounts of Jesus as an adult.
 But perhaps even more interestingly, it is one of the few accounts we have of Jesus in a social setting.
-Although he had certainly already begun teaching in some respect (he is there at the wedding with some of his disciples, after all), he was not there as a teacher, but as a guest.
+Although He had certainly already begun teaching in some respect (He is there at the wedding with some of his disciples, after all), He was not there as a teacher, but as a guest.
 He was also there as a loyal and loving family member, accompanying his mother.

 And when the wine ran out, Mary wanted to prevent embarrassment and shame from falling upon the hosts, she then approached her son to ask for his help.